brianpeiris/hubs-reticulum-modules/README.md

 ## CachedFile

 A CachedFile represents a file on disk that is used to cache media pulled from the web.
-Typically these are [Sketchfab](https://sketchfab.com/) models, or screenshots of websites captured by Hubs' screenshot service, "speelycaptor".
+Typically these are [Sketchfab](https://sketchfab.com/) models, or screenshots of websites captured by Hubs' screenshot service, [photomnemonic](https://github.com/MozillaReality/photomnemonic).
 CachedFiles are created by the MediaResolver module.
 CachedFiles have a `cache_key` which is used to lookup the file, and are vacuumed by a scheduled job when they have fallen out of use.

 ## StorageUsed

 The StorageUsed module makes system calls to determine the amount of file storage used by a Hubs server.
 It is called periodically via a configured [CacheX](https://hex.pm/packages/cachex) cache-warmer worker job.

+## Application

+The Application module notably contains caching configurations for various data that is produced by other modules.

 ## Router